m4tob/learn-opengl-game-tetris-3d/README.md

-# OpenGL - Tetris 3D
+# OpenGL - Tetris 3D Game
-Esse repositório é o conjunto de códigos fonte e recursos utilizados para o desenvolvimento de uma atividade avaliativa da disciplina de Computação Gráfica do Cruso de Engenharia da Computação da Universidade Estadual de Feira de Santana - UEFS.

-O objetivo da atividade é gerar, a partir da linguagem C++ com a API OpenGL, o jogo Tetris em formado 3D.
+This repository store the source of Tetris Game.
+This project is a college project of Compute Engineer of Universidade Estadual de Feira de Santana - UEFS.

+This project is builded with C++ language and OpenGL API.
+The goal of project is build a Tetris Game in 3D view.

+## Execution
+To run the project, use QT Creator IDE.

-## Instruções de Execução
+## Instructions
-O projeto deve ser aberto através da IDE QT Creator.
-Ao executá-lo é possível interagir com o modelo construído através das teclas direcionais e o teclado numérico.
+To mode the parts, use directional keys.
+To rotate the part, use R key.
+You also can rotate or translate the board with numeric directional keys (2, 4, 6, 8).